 In order to facilitate its deliberations, the WG agreed on the following set of working definitions.
 (Note, these working definitions have been developed for the limited use by the GNSO Policy & Implementation Working Group as a starting point to facilitate their discussions and deliberations on the questions outlined in the WG's charter.
-These definitions were expected to evolve during and as a result of the WG deliberations, and the WG will review these definitions in light of public comments and its own work, will add/update as deemed appropriate, and include them in the Final Report.)
+These definitions were expected to evolve during and as a result of the WG deliberations.
+The WG reviewed these definitions in light of public comments and its own work, and has updated these as deemed appropriate.